-Creek’s sports has begun, and as onlookers we don’t know about every detail there is behind the scenes.
+Creek sports have begun, and as onlookers we don’t know about every detail there is behind the scenes.
 Over the course of their sport’s season, captains have to put in more work than most; between balancing classes, the team, and their extra responsibilities in organizing the team, it can be more difficult to be a captain than what most people think.

 Not everyone wants to take the role of captains due to the extra work.